spinecone/diy-sex-robot/assembling_our_sex_robot.md

 We won't be using the battery adapter, vibrator adapter, or extra vibrator today, and are going to be supplying our own batteries, so that leaves us with:<br>
 <img src="step1.png" width=500 height=500>

+## 1. Connect the Arduino to the Shield